rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 [issue-82920]: https://github.com/rust-lang/rust/issues/82920
 [pr-83007]: https://github.com/rust-lang/rust/pull/83007

-When we first turned on `verify-ich` by default, we assumed we would have time to iron out all the known causes of unstable fingerprints.
-When we realized this assumption was false, we started [making plans][issue-84970] to improve the user-experience, so that the diagnostic issued by the check would do a better job of telling the programmer what to do in response.
-But we made a mistake: We thought that the switch for this check was not going to be on the Rust stable channel until version 1.53.
+When we first turned on `verify-ich` by default, there was a steady stream of issues filed by users of the nightly (and beta) toolchains, and steady progress has been made on identifying fixes, a number of which have already landed.
+This last week, we noted incorrectly that the error would be shipping to stable next cycle in 1.53.0, and we started [making plans][issue-84970] to improve the user-experience, so that the diagnostic issued by the check would do a better job of telling the programmer what to do in response.

 [issue-84970]: https://github.com/rust-lang/rust/issues/84970